-The ship is managed overall by the German shipping company MST Mineralien Schiffahrt.
-Company officials didn't immediately return a phone call and email seeking comment.
+The 576-foot, Liberian-flagged Cornelia is managed by the German shipping company MST Mineralien Schiffahrt.
+Company officials didn't immediately respond to an email seeking comment Friday.